Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 How do I know if I’m a beneficiary?

-The most straightforward way to determine your beneficiary status is to ask the policyholder while he or she is still living.
+The most straightforward way to determine your beneficiary status is to ask the policyholder while they are still living.

-But according to USA Today, there are billions of dollars of life insurance benefits that have never been paid.
+But according to a report from USA Today, there are billions of dollars of life insurance benefits that have never been paid.
 If the suspected policyholder has died, these steps can help you determine if one of those payouts might be yours.
 You’ll need the full legal name of the deceased on hand, as well as their Social Security number and address.

 - Look for the paperwork.
-If you’re managing the estate of a loved one, looking through personal files or old insurance statements can be a simple way of finding the policy and inquiring about your status as a beneficiary.
+If you’re managing the estate of a loved one, looking through personal files for old insurance statements can be a simple way of finding the policy and inquiring about your status as a beneficiary.

 - Ask the state.
 Each state has a collection of unclaimed funds and property.
 Search for unclaimed property by going to unclaimed.org, choosing your state and clicking search unclaimed property.